chakra-ui/vue-docs/content/4.components/flex.md

 # Flex

-Flex is `Box` with `display: flex` and comes with helpful style shorthand.
+Flex is `CBox` with `display: flex` and comes with helpful style shorthand.
 It renders a `div` element.

 ## Import